 The Governor recommends that \$140.0 million in bond referenda for the University of Rhode Island be presented to the voters in November 2006.
-This project would include the construction of three new academic buildings at the Kingston campus and would provide for state of the art facilities to educate and prepare students for these well compensated careers.
+This project would include the construction of three new academic buildings at students for these well compensated careers.
 The complex would include: